opencobra/MATLAB.devTools/docs/source/contribute.rst

 How to configure and use
 ========================

-.. include:: contribute/cobratoolbox.rst

-.. include:: contribute/cobratutorials.rst
+.. include:: contr_cobratoolbox.rst

-.. include:: contribute/otherrepo.rst
+.. include:: contr_cobratutorials.rst